ZupIT/horusec/HOWTO.md

 The formatter is the code responsible for getting the container output and transforming it into the horusec standard object, adding the workdir configuration, getting the commit author and some other things.

-The config file must contain the name and tag of the docker image that will be executed, which must be in the local docker or dockerhub.
-It must also contain all the commands that will be executed inside the container to analyze the code.
+The config file contains the commands that will be executed inside the container to analyze the code.

 Following is an example of a container config:

 ```
- const (
-    	ImageName = "horusec/tfsec"
-    	ImageTag  = "v1.0.0"
-    	ImageCmd       = `
+const CMD = `
 		{{WORK_DIR}}
-            	tfsec --format=json | grep -v "WARNING: skipped" > results.json
+		flawfinder --minlevel 0 --columns --singleline --dataonly --context --csv . > /tmp/result-ANALYSISID.csv
-    			cat results.json
+		cat /tmp/result-ANALYSISID.csv
   `
-    )
 ```
+It is necessary that the code that will be executed in the container has a `{{WORK_DIR}}` at the beginning.
+We will replace this section for a specific path of the project that is being analyzed if the user wishes.

 Now let's create the code that will read the container's output and parse the standard horusec format.

-All formatters must follow the standard and implement the interface in the interface.go file.
+All formatters must follow the standard and implement the interface `IFormatter` in the `interface.go` file.
-An example can be found by following the following path:
+An example can be found by in the following path:

 ```
  -horusec